 For the full interview with Nick Newbould and Alex Belfield please visit http://youtu.be/0moCKpBCaL4

 Despite being promoted for several months with Scotty T being the big pull for people to buy tickets things would take a dramatic change at the very last minute.
 Controversial Celebrity Big Brother star Austin Armacost was drafted in as a replacement for Scotty T with hours to spare.
-The official line stated this was 'due to a illness' a line that would come in handy later in the year once more for this production company.
+The official line stated this was 'due to a illness'.

-Ticket sales were slow throughout the tour for this production and despite being 'too ill' to perform and amidst rumours he had walked out o the disastrous production and following a public backlash it was announced that rather than appearing n the production Scotty T would now take part in meet & greet sessions with the audience instead after the show.
+Ticket sales were slow throughout the tour for this production and despite being 'too ill' to perform and amidst rumours he had walked out and following a public backlash it was announced that rather than appearing in the production Scotty T would now take part in meet & greet sessions with the audience instead after the show.

 With a growing backlash and the story being picked up by the national press, producer Joe Purdy took to twitter initially to deny claims that Scotty T had pulled out of the production saying